marl64/autoMP/README.md

 The available settings are as follows:

-* palette_select - Allows you to limit the colors your image uses.
+* Palette Select - Allows you to limit the colors your image uses.
-  *  0 - Default.
+  *  Default.
 Uses every color in the Mario Paint palette.
-  *  1 - Greyscale.
+  *  Greyscale.
 Turns your image black and white.
-  *  2 and onward - Your custom palettes - more info below!
+  *  Your custom palettes - more info below!
-* scaling - Alters the image size to better fit it into the canvas space.
+* Scaling - Alters the image size to better fit it into the canvas space.
-  * 0 - No effect.
-Retains the shape of your image.
+  * Original - Retains the shape of your image.
-  * 1 - Zoom.
-Crops the edges of your image until it fills the canvas.
+  * Zoom - Crops the edges of your image until it fills the canvas.
-  * 2 - Stretch.
-Makes your image taller or wider until it fills the canvas.
+  * Stretch - Makes your image taller or wider until it fills the canvas.
-* dither - Turn image dithering on or off.
+* Dithering - Turn image dithering on or off.
-  * 0 - Dithering off.
-  * 1 - Dithering on.

-**For the following 3 "factor" settings, you can insert any number you want, including single digit decimals.
+**For the following 3 settings, you can insert any number you want, including single digit decimals.
 For example, if 1 is too dark and 2 is too bright, try 1.5 for better results.
 If 1 is too bright, try 0.8, etc. You cannot use negative numbers.**
-* contrast_factor - Changes the color contrast of your image.
-  * 1 - Normal contrast.
-  * Below 1 - Lower contrast.
-  * Above 1 - Higher contrast.
-* brightness_factor - Changes how light or dark your image is.
-  * 1 - Normal brightness.
-  * Below 1 - Darker image.
-  * Above 1 - Brighter image.
-* saturation_factor - Changes your image's color saturation.
-  * 1 - Normal saturation.
-  * Below 1 - Lower saturation.
-  * Above 1 - Higher saturation.
+* Contrast
+* Brightness
+* Saturation

-**The following 2 "preview" options will only affect the preview images and will not change what the Lua scripts will draw.**
+**The following Preview Settings will only affect the preview images and will not change what the Lua scripts will draw.**
+* Preview Scale - Enlarge the preview image output by a multiplier, with 1 being original size.
+Maximum 5.
 * preview_border - Add a border to the preview image.
   * 0 - No border.
   * 1 - Mario Paint canvas.
   * 2 - Mario Paint canvas set to the custom stamp screen-- what you'd see right after an autoMP image finished drawing.
   * 3 - Special autoMP border.
   * 4 and onward - Your custom preview borders - more info below!
-* preview_size - Enlarge the preview image output by a multiplier.
-  * 1 - Original size (x1).
-  * 2 to 5 - Multiplier (x2 to x5).

 ### Custom palettes
-To create your own custom palettes, you can fill out the blank templates in config.txt, then make your own following the same template.
-You can name your palettes whatever you like, but I recommend numbering them for easier selection.
+To create your own custom palettes, open "config.txt".
+Being careful not to alter or erase anything else, scroll to the bottom of the document, where you will find the palette section.
+The palette "custom" is there as a template for you to fill out, and you can continue to make your own following the same template.
+You can name your palettes whatever you'd like, just be sure it's written inside a set of [brackets].
 Below the palette name, type "colors = " followed by the colors you want to use, **seperated by commas but no spaces.**\
 The available colors are as follows:\
 <img src="resources\mppalette.png" width="400">\
 **Type the color names exactly as listed here or they'll be skipped.**

+Here's an example:

+[Fire]
+colors = red,orange,yellow

 You can create as many custom palettes as you want, so please have fun experimenting with them!

 ### Custom preview borders
 You can make your own borders to be applied to your preview images.
 Simply use the included template and draw in the white space outside the red outline.
 Be sure to save your border image in the "resources" folder with the other borders.
 Your border must be titled mpborder followed by a number.
 Note that mpborder1, mpborder2 and mpborder3 are already present, so your first custom border should be named mpborder4.
-To select that border in the settings, simply set the setting to 4.
+To select that border in the GUI, simply set the "Preview Border" to 4.

 Like palettes, you can make as many preview image borders as you'd like!